Thermodynamics & Heat Transfer: Powering Mechanical Engineering Innovations

 What is Thermodynamics?

 Thermodynamics is the study of energy, heat, and work interactions within physical systems.
-It provides engineers with mathematical frameworks to design engines, HVAC systems, and advanced machinery.
+It provides engineers with a scientific framework to analyze and optimize engines, HVAC systems, turbines, and various machinery.
+By understanding how energy transfers and transforms, engineers can improve system efficiency, performance, and reliability while minimizing energy losses.

 The Four Laws of Thermodynamics